-We are conducting research to understand what prison healthcare staff think about the quality of prison healthcare.
+We are carrying out a research project to find out what prison commissioners, policy makers and senior managers think about the impact of Covid-19 on prison healthcare.
 We are inviting you to take part in a research interview.
 Before you decide if you would like to take part you will need to understand why the research is being done and what it will involve.
-We would be grateful if you could read the following information, or if it is easier, click the link below to listen to the researcher reading it out to you.
+We would be grateful if you could read the following information.

-You can contact Sue Bellass who is the researcher on the study (firstname.lastname@example.org) or the person who is leading the study (Laura Sheard – email@example.com) for more information or if there is anything that is unclear.
-You can also contact the team via Twitter @Qual_P or via Contact us.
+You can contact Lucy Wainwright or Sarah Senker who are the researchers on the study by phone (07555 422150) or email: (email@example.com, firstname.lastname@example.org) or you can e-mail the person who is leading the study (Laura Sheard – email@example.com) for more information or if there is anything that is unclear.

 Take time to decide whether or not you would like to take part.